compose-spec/compose-spec/12-interpolation.md

 ## Interpolation

-Values in a Compose file can be set by variables, and interpolated at runtime.
+Values in a Compose file can be set by variables and interpolated at runtime.
 Compose files use a Bash-like syntax `${VARIABLE}`

-Both `$VARIABLE` and `${VARIABLE}` syntax are supported.
-Default values can be defined inline using typical shell syntax: latest
+Both `$VARIABLE` and `${VARIABLE}` syntax is supported.
+Default values can be defined inline using typical shell syntax:

 - `${VARIABLE:-default}` evaluates to `default` if `VARIABLE` is unset or empty in the environment.